 Scratch provides a structured and open-ended means to develop computer programming skills across all abilities.

 We follow the Kent Agreed Syllabus for non-church schools.
-You can find an overview of the scheme of work for all years here:
+You can find an overview of the scheme of work for all years below:

-The school places a strong emphasise on compassion, respect, friendship and truth as values that help create and sustain the ethos of our school.
+The school places a strong emphasis on compassion, respect, friendship and truth as values that help create and sustain the ethos of our school.

-Find out more about the RE curriculum here:
+Find out more about the Primary RE curriculum here: